-Psychotherapy for Individuals and Couples in Los Angeles
+Psychotherapy in Los Angeles

-- Anxiety and anxiety-associated conditions
+- Anxiety and anxiety-associated conditions, including panic attacks

 - Trauma, including PTSD and abuse